 A pitch deck is usually a 10-20 slide presentation designed to give a short summary of your company, your business plan and your startup vision.
 It also serves very different purposes, from trying to get a meeting with a new investor, to presenting in front of a stage, and each one of them should follow a different structure.

 A demo day presentation, for example, should be very visual and contain very little text.
 It’s going to be seen from afar and you’re going to do all the talking.
-On the other hand, a pitch presentation that you’re planning to email should be completely self explanatory.
+On the other hand, a pitch presentation that you’re planning to email should be completely self-explanatory.
 It’s going to be seen on a laptop monitor, so small font is not so bad.

 In these cases it’s also very useful to track your investor’s activity on the presentation, to figure out if they actually read the 100% of the slides; this can be critical when determining the frequency for follow up emails.
 In our case, it was key to raising our most recent round of funding.
 A number of pitch deck platforms offer this as a feature.
-Here’s a video we made about this:

 The story you tell about your idea, team and concept validation (yes, metrics!!) is what will ultimately determine if your deck is appealing or not.
 Still, getting some inspiration from previously successful startups is definitely a good place to start.
-Here we go: